Michael (archangel): Patronages and orders

-In the United States military Saint Michael is considered to be a patron of paratroopers and, in particular, the 82nd Airborne Division.
+In the United States military, Saint Michael is considered to be a patron of paratroopers and, in particular, the 82nd Airborne Division.
 One of the first battles where the unit first was combat christened is the Battle of Saint-Mihiel during World War I.

-The beret insignia of The 2nd Foreign Legion Parachute Regiment (French: 2 e Régiment étranger de parachutistes, 2 e REP) is a winged arm grasping a dagger, representing Saint Michael.
+The beret insignia of the French paratroopers is a winged arm grasping a dagger, representing Saint Michael.

-Saint Michael is the patronus of italian special forces 9° Reggimento "Col Moschin" and the italian state police.
+Saint Michael is the patronus of Italian special forces 9° Reggimento "Col Moschin" and the Italian state police.
+Saint Michael (Sveti Mihovil) is patron of Croatian Police and Croatian Army, his feast day being also celebrated as the Police day in Croatia.